Skip to main content

 It is updated for the 2025/26 tax year and is written for readers checking HMRC letters, looking for a P800 reference number, or trying to understand whether the calculation shows an overpaid tax refund or an underpayment instead.

-Check the official route before entering details.
+Use the official GOV.UK route before entering details.

 Before you start